 - Only has one physical location, so most customers will need to use the impression kit

 - Takes 4-5 weeks to design, produce, and ship your aligners

 - Offers a nighttime-only option that requires aligner use for only 10 hours per day

 - Average treatment time is around 6 months

 Once you’ve decided to dive into home aligner treatment, you’ll probably want to get the ball rolling right away.
 But before Candid or AlignerCo can design your treatment plan, they need to get a look at your teeth.

 This usually involves creating molds of your top and bottom arches with an impression kit.
 It sounds simple, but many customers report struggling with this first step.
 Taking impressions isn’t always easy if you’ve never done it before.
-But if you choose AlignerCo, you don’t have a choice – an impression kit is the only way to get started.
+For most AlignerCo customers, an impression kit is the only way to get started.
 They have a single physical location, where they will perform a teeth scan instead, but it’s in Long Island, NY, so customers who live anywhere else will need to purchase an impression kit.

 Candid, on the other hand, has streamlined the process by constructing Candid Studios across the country, physical locations where you can receive free teeth scans.
 Not only is this easier, but it’s also faster since the Candid Studio will send your digital scans to the company immediately.
 However, if you don’t live near a Candid Studio, you’ll need to complete an impression kit.

 You might be thinking: if I’m going to straighten my teeth, why not whiten them too?
 This is why most home aligner companies offer whitening products to go with their aligners.